-I specialize in portraits and weddings.
-However I am also available for event, sports, and product photography as well.
+I specialize in portraits and events & weddings.
+However I am also love to shoot sports and product photography as well.

 Yes!
 Love is love.

 Normally I am the only photographer at the wedding.
 However, if your wedding is large or complicated, I may hire a second photographer.